The Guide to Easter in Fiji© FijiPocketGuide.com

 If you’re coming from a country that also observes Easter as a public holiday, it might mean you get the time off to visit Fiji.
 But is it worth it if Fiji is going to be “closed” too?

-Between Good Friday and Easter Monday, many shops and services are closed in Fiji’s towns and villages.
+Between Good Friday and Easter Monday, some shops and services are closed in Fiji’s towns and villages, but certainly not all, especially in larger towns with a multi-cultural population who may not celebrate Easter and, therefore, choose not to close on the public holidays.
 However, the public holiday doesn’t disturb tourism-related operations, especially in resorts.
 During this time, visitors can relax, do activities and dine at their resorts.

 Fiji’s largest and most prestigious resorts often put on Easter activities for the kids.
 Resorts like the Outrigger Fiji Beach Resort, Castaway Island, Radisson Blu Resort and much more put on special Easter programs in their kids’ clubs, which might include Easter egg hunts, Easter-related arts and crafts, and more.